 B. Major change.
 Any change deemed by the plan approval authority to constitute a major change to a proposed project because the nature of the change in relation to the prior approved plan, or because such change cannot be appropriately characterized as a minor change as described above, shall be processed by the plan approval authority as a new application pursuant to this article.

-§ 300-20.13 Design guidelines.
+§ 300-9.2.12Design guidelines.

 Any proposed project undergoing the plan approval process shall be subject to design guidelines as set forth in this article.
 The purpose of the design guidelines is to ensure that new development shall be of high quality, and shall be compatible with the character of building types, streetscapes, and other community features traditionally found in the area of the MSHD.
 The design guidelines may be supplemented from time to time by the plan approval authority.